harveyjavier/cv-harveyjavier/README.md

 ### Blockchain 101 with DTI Region V

-* Shared my expertise on Blockchain Technology with DTI Region V, and other business owners and IT practioners in Bicol.
+* Shared my expertise on Blockchain technology with DTI Region V, MSMEs, business owners, startup founders, and ICT groups from different sectors (private, government, academe) in Bicol.
 * April 22, 2022 via Zoom

+### Philippine Institute of Certified Public Accountants (PICPA) Albay Chapter 2nd General Membership Meeting

+* Shared the basics of cryptocurrencies, NFTs, and its underlying technology, Blockchain during my talk entitled _The ABCs of Cryptocurrencies and Non-fungible Tokens (NFTs)_ with PICPA Albay Chapter on their 2nd general membership meeting.
+This is also a PRC-Accredited seminar.
+* November 8, 2022 at Conference Hall, Casablanca Hotel, Legazpi City

+### Bicol Blockchain Conference 2022

+* Shared the basics and an overview of Blockchain technology during the Bicol Blockchain Conference 2022 with diverse audience coming from the government, private sectors, and academe.
+* November 14, 2022 at Alicia Hotel, Legazpi City

 ## LICENSES & CERTIFICATIONS